 What is a wrongful termination?
 An employee wrongfully terminated by an employer can occur for various reasons including discrimination.
 Wrongful termination in Missouri is when an employer discharges an at-will employee for illegal reasons.

-Wrongful Termination in Missouri
+- Types of Illegal Termination in Missouri

 The employer will appear untrustworthy to future employees, steering many away from joining the company.
-At first being wrongfully fired in MO can be traumatizing and financial devastating, but it is best to move forward and look at the available options.
+At first, being wrongfully fired in MO can be traumatizing and financially devastating, but it is best to move forward and look at the available options.
 There are several types of unlawful terminations to look out for such as breach of contracts.

 Missouri Unemployment Resources